CTalvio/MentalEdge.BeginnerServer/README.md

 ## Statscollector

 A truly small brain solution.
 Barely a "tool".
 The statscollector, if enable, will post all player details in the server log every ten seconds.
 This allowed me to graph out and better identify how the detection should work.
 Techically, you too could use it to tune the banhammer to your liking.

+## Team balancing

+Search up the BetterTeamBalance mod, also by me.